-The Water Quality and You program was created to promote voluntary land conservation and land stewardship practices along the upper reaches of the Red Deer River and its tributaries—and to promote the benefits of conservation easements.
+The Water Quality and You 2.0 program was launched in 2022 to promote land stewardship practices along the Little Red Deer River and its tributaries—and to promote the benefits of land conservation and conservation easements.

 Whereas WQY1.0 focussed on the Red Deer River within Mountain View County, WQY2.0 is focussed along the Little Red Deer River.